Online PhD in Counselor Education & Supervision

 Online PhD programs in counseling education and supervision will vary in length, based on each individual student’s pace of progress.
 Some students finish their PhD in 3.5 years, others take seven years or longer.
 Generally speaking, these programs include several core courses, a dissertation, internship, and practicum.
 While much of an online PhD program can be completed remotely, there may be some face-to-face components, either at the program’s physical campus or in a student’s home area.

-Online PhD programs in counselor education and supervision usually require applicants to have a master’s degree from an institution accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+Online PhD programs in counselor education and supervision usually require applicants to have a master’s degree from an institution accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or equivalent.
 Most programs also ask their applicants to already be licensed professional counselors.
 PhD programs themselves should be accredited, too: CACREP accreditation is always preferred, but some programs with regional accreditation may suffice if their curricula align with CACREP standards.

 According to a 2020 article in The Professional Counselor, there’s a growing pipeline problem in doctoral counselor education and supervision programs, due to their uneven distribution between states.
 Online PhD programs can solve that issue, making it easier than ever before for a counselor to become a leader and educator in the profession.